 The impact of the cache bandwidth and its management has received little attention, even though cache bandwidth can be costly, as caches are often priced based on their bandwidth [8], [9].
 In the case of web proxy caching bandwidth management is not necessary, because the incoming inter-ISP traffic saving equals the amount of data served from the cache.
-In the case of a P2P cache the inter-ISP traffic saving is, however, not only determined by how much data the cache serves but also by the characteristics of the overlay to which the data is served [13].
+In the case of a P2P cache the inter-ISP traffic saving is, however, not only determined by how much data the cache serves but also by the swarm to which the data are served [13], [14].
+As an example, consider two swarms, A and B, spread over two ISPs, 1 and 2.
+Swarm A has 1 peer in ISP 1 and 9 peers in ISP 2, while swarm B has 10 peers in ISP 1 and none in ISP 2.
+The 10 peers of swarm B would arguably use most of the bandwidth of ISP 1's P2P cache, even though they do not generate any inter-ISP traffic.
+This example suggests that bandwidth allocation may be beneficial, but it is unclear when this would be the case and how bandwidth should be allocated.